From Acrylics To Oil Painting in 5 Easy Steps

 The course is structured around the typical painting process from idea to preparation of painting materials and finally the painting steps itself.

 - Beginners who want to explore oil paintng.

 - Artists who want to speed up painting using acrylic layers before adding oil paints.

 A brief description of the concept of using acrylics to help with the transition to oil paintings.

 The basic materials for the acrylic stage and oil painting stages are explained.

 In Step 2 you can draw in the basic shapes for the composition.
+Download the reference photo below and try this for yourself.
 No details, but rather placement of the main elements of the composition.
 A copy of the photo has been added for you to print out if you wish.

 In Step 4 we need to decide on a few things: Do we paint a glaze over the dried acrylic, or a transparent layer of oil painting medium or simply paint directly onto the dry acrylic surface?
 This depends on the type of painting and the concept behind the painting too.
 I find that a thin coat of glaze or medium makes the oil paint more pliable as far as edges are concerned.
 A glaze, either warm or cool, can also add another dimension the the oil painting.
 In this example I am going to use a glaze made up of burnt sienna, with a medium consisting of equal parts linseed oil and white spirits.
 The warm glaze will add a earthy harmony to this sunny landscape scene.

 In the end it is all about the painting and the process.
 Try the method and decide it it works for you.
 I hope you have enjoyed this demonstration and can take something of value out of it.